 For this Power BI Column Chart demonstration, we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer Connect Power BI to SQL Server article to understand the Data Source.
+So, Please refer to Connect Power BI to SQL Server article to understand the Data Source.

 How to Create a Column Chart in Power BI